Open innovation: Government driven

 In the UK, knowledge transfer partnerships (KTP) are a funding mechanism encouraging the partnership between a firm and a knowledge-based partner.
 A KTP is a collaboration program between a knowledge-based partner (i.e. a research institution), a company partner and one or more associates (i.e. recently qualified persons such as graduates).
 KTP initiatives aim to deliver significant improvement in business partners’ profitability as a direct result of the partnership through enhanced quality and operations, increased sales and access to new markets.
 At the end of their KTP project, the three actors involved have to prepare a final report that describes KTP initiative supported the achievement of the project's innovation goals.

+In Startup Culture

+Open innovation has allowed startup companies to produce innovation comparable to that of large companies.
+Although startups tend to have limited resources and experience, they can overcome this disadvantage by leveraging external resources and knowledge.
+To do so, startups can work in tandem with other institutions including large companies, incubators, VC firms, and higher education systems.
+Collaborating with these institutions provides startups with the proper resources and support to successfully bring new innovations to the market.

+The collaboration between startups and large companies, in particular, has been used to exemplify the fruits of open innovation.
+In this collaboration, startups can assume one of two roles: that of inbound open innovation, where the startup utilizes innovation from the large company, or that of outbound open innovation, where the startup provides internal innovation for the large company.
+In the inbound open innovation model, startups can gain access to technology that will allow them to create successful products.
+In the outbound innovation model, startups can capitalize on their technology without making large investments to do so.
+The licensing of technology between startups and large companies is beneficial for both parties, but it is more significant for startups since they face larger obstacles in their pursuit of innovation.

 Product platforming

 This approach involves developing and introducing a partially completed product, for the purpose of providing a framework or tool-kit for contributors to access, customize, and exploit.
 The goal is for the contributors to extend the platform product's functionality while increasing the overall value of the product for everyone involved.

 Readily available software frameworks such as a software development kit (SDK), or an application programming interface (API) are common examples of product platforms.
 This approach is common in markets with strong network effects where demand for the product implementing the framework (such as a mobile phone, or an online application) increases with the number of developers that are attracted to use the platform tool-kit.
 The high scalability of platforming often results in an increased complexity of administration and quality assurance.